Robust Trust: Introduction

 Crucially, the adviser is aligned and reports his information truthfully only with some known alignment probability.
-With remaining probability, the adviser is misaligned and can send an arbitrary message.
-In practice, misalignment could take several distinct forms with ambiguous implications for the agent's decision (see, e.g., \cite{AmodeiEtAl2016ConcreteProblemsAISafety}).
-We assume that the agent adopts a robust approach: she chooses a policy mapping her private information and the adviser's message into a (possibly random) action that maximizes her expected payoff against the worst-case scenario---conceptualized as one in which the misaligned adviser is actively attempting to minimize her payoff.
-The robust criterion reflects the safety concerns in applications: an optimal decision rule provides the highest payoff guarantee for the agent in the absence of any assumptions about the form of misalignment.
+With the remaining probability, the adviser is misaligned and can send an arbitrary message.
+In practice, AI misalignment could take several distinct forms with ambiguous implications for the agent's decision (see, e.g., \cite{AmodeiEtAl2016ConcreteProblemsAISafety}).
+We therefore adopt a robust approach: we assume that the agent is not willing to make any assumptions about the behavior of the misaligned adviser and hence chooses a policy that maximizes her expected payoff guarantee across all possible forms of misalignment.
+In the model, this is conceptualized as the misaligned adviser attempting to \textit{minimize} the agent's payoff.
+We emphasize, however, that the robust optimality criterion reflects the inability to rule out any output of the misaligned AI, rather than a direct concern that misaligned AI is actively adversarial.

-Our main structural result shows that optimal robust policy for the agent can be summarized by a single, interpretable object that we call the ``trust region.''
-The trust region is a connected set of reported beliefs about the state that the agent is willing to take at face value.
+Our main structural result shows that the optimal robust policy can be summarized by a single, interpretable object that we call the ``trust region.''
+The trust region is a connected set of reported beliefs about the state that the agent takes at face value.
 When the adviser's reported belief falls inside this region, the agent behaves as if the adviser were truthful: she combines the reported belief with her private information using Bayes' rule and chooses the corresponding Bayes-optimal action.
-When the reported belief lies outside the trust region, the agent replaces it with the ``closest safe interpretation,'' formalized by the notion of Bregman distance, which is a belief lying on the boundary of the trust region; she then behaves as if that belief had been reported.
+When the reported belief lies outside the trust region, the agent replaces it with the ``closest safe interpretation'' (formalized by the notion of Bregman distance), which is a belief lying on the boundary of the trust region; she then behaves as if that belief had been reported.
 Operationally, this is an endogenous form of clipping: moderate recommendations are followed while extreme recommendations are discounted and converted into boundary recommendations that the agent is still willing to accept.